yandex-cloud/docs/en/managed-mysql/operations/datalens-connect.md

 {% include [mdb-datalens-connector-intro](../../_includes/mdb/datalens-connector-intro.md) %}

-To use an existing cluster as a data source for {{ datalens-name }}:
+To use an existing cluster as a data source for {{ datalens-full-name }}:
 1. [Activate {{ datalens-name }}](#activate-datalens).
 1. [Enable access to the cluster from {{ datalens-name }}](#allow-access).
 1. [Create a cluster connection in {{ datalens-name }}](#create-connector).